Implant Planning With CBCTBy John Carson on October 22, 2012 | 0 comments

-In a previous article I spoke about implant planning and the need for both proper placement and of course sufficient tissue surrounding any implants.
+In a previous article “Two Fundamental Steps For Implant Planning”, I spoke about implant planning and the need for both proper placement and of course sufficient tissue surrounding any implants.

 With the increased use and availability of CBCT it's easier than ever to know just how much bone is present prior to surgery systems and just where an implant can be placed.